 Over 25,000 species of bees have been identified in the world, with perhaps as many as 40,000 species yet to be identified.
 In the continental United States scientists have found approximately 3,500 species of bees.
 Some of these bees are social and live in hives, like honey bees.
 Others are solitary bees, like carpenter bees or digger bees.
 All bees collect pollen and nectar, and many of the solitary species are essential because they pollinate plants ignored by honey bees.
 The scientific name for the honey bee is Apis mellifera, which means honey carrier; technically incorrect as bees carry nectar and pollen – then create honey in the hive.
-The scientific name for all bees – genus Apis; and thus beekeeping is called apiculture and a bee yard is called an apiary.
-There is great diversity in Apis mellifera, 24 known breeds.
-They each have different physical and behavioral characteristics such as body size, color, wing length, aggressive/docile and their susceptibility to disease.
-Because they all come from the same species they can mate with a different type of breed – creating even more variations in the world of bees.
+Within the scientific name is the genus Apis and thus beekeeping is called “apiculture” and a bee yard called an “apiary.”
+There is good diversity in Apis mellifera with 24 known breeds.
+They each have different physical and behavioral characteristics such as body size, color, wing length, aggressive/docile behavior, and their susceptibility to disease.
+Because they all come from the same species cross-breeding can and does regularly occur, creating even more variations in the world of bees.
 The Spanish brought the honey bee from Europe to North America in the early 1600s, as did the English colonists later.
-The bees flourished and by the late 1900s, honey bees had become a natural part of the environment across all of North America.
+The bees flourished and by the late 1900s, honey bees had become a common part of the environment across all of North America.
 Today there are more than 211,000 beekeepers tending about 3.2 million honey bee colonies in the United States.
-The majority of beekeepers use their bees for pollination of crops.
-Honey bees and all pollinators are crucial to human food chain.

 Anatomy of a Honey Bee

 Honey bees and people do not see eye to eye.
-Although honey bees perceive a fairly broad color range, they can only differentiate between six major categories of color, including yellow, blue-green, blue, violet, ultraviolet, and also a color known as “bee’s purple,” a mixture of yellow and ultraviolet.
-Bees can not see red.
+Although honey bees perceive a fairly broad color range, they can only differentiate between six major categories of color: yellow, blue-green, blue, violet, ultraviolet, and also a color known as “bee’s purple,” a mixture of yellow and ultraviolet.
+Bees cannot see red.
 Differentiation is not equally good throughout the range and is best in the blue-green, violet, and bee’s purple colors.